JulienBe/onap-dep/readme.md

 # Requirements

-You need to have `python` to run the scripts and `maven` to get your top level dependencies.
+You need to have `python 3` to run the scripts and `maven` to get your top level dependencies.

 # Use it